 For this estimations I also used the support of this website: www.ViajoEnTaxi.Com.ar is working with day rates, unluckily is not using the english version but you can easy use the map or write the adresses.

 All the taxis in Buenos Aires (not those of Ezeiza airport because that area is out of the city) are black with a yellow roof.
 My suggestion is to always take radio taxis, which are those with identification in the back doors and some times also in the roof.

 In case we met, I have other personal options that could be used in case you decide to take a tour with me.

-If you are in a restaurant, shop or a hotel, you can ask the people there to call a radio taxi for you.
+If you are in a restaurant, shop or a hotel, you can ask the concierge or the casher there to call a radio taxi for you.
 If you are by your own, you can look for a light and when the many taxis we always have in the streets stops, you can check if they deserve to a radio taxi company and also check if you will feel comfortable.
 You will always travel better in a clean and new car, and probably you will get less choices of get a problem there.